RomeHein/ESPecial/README.md

 - PubSubClient: (install via library manager)  MQTT handling.
 It's a very robust pubsub client, perfect for iot projects.
 - WifiManager: https://github.com/tzapu/WiFiManager/tree/development
 This library will allow you to easily set your board to your wifi.
 You'll need to get the development branch to have esp32 support.
-- UniversalTelegramBot: https://github.com/RomeHein/Universal-Arduino-Telegram-Bot/tree/editMessage.
-Telegram api for arduino.
+- ⚠️ UniversalTelegramBot: Make sure to take [this repo](https://github.com/RomeHein/Universal-Arduino-Telegram-Bot/tree/).
 This is a fork from the main repo.
 I've made a pull request but it's not yet accepted.
 So you'll need that fork to make this program works correctly.
 - ESPAsyncWebServer
 - AsyncTCP